srafay/Hadoop-hands-on/README.md

   * We can also perform queries on the dataset
 * To run the script, ```export SPARK_MAJOR_VERSION=2```
 * ```spark-submit --packages datastax:spark-cassandra-connector:2.0.0-M2-s_2.11 CassandraSpark.py```
+  * it means that it is a Cassandra connector for
+    * Scala version 2.11
+    * Spark version 2.0.0
+  * might be different if you're using a newer version of HortonWorks Sandbox
 * To check whether the data was written into Cassandra DB or not
   * ```cqlsh --cqlversion="3.4.0"```
   * ```USE movielens;```